Senserva-LLC/Senserva-Inquisitor/README.md

 >

 > # $${\color{LimeGreen}Inq.exe}$$ Use Cases
   * Quick security checks, just look for high level issues.
+  * Senserva cleans the data from Microsoft Graph, and the ARM API so you do not have to.
+Nice clean Json.
   * Recurring deep review, dig into the data to look for trends.
 Replaces need to call APIs or KQL by hand.
   * Monitor configuration drift across a wide varity of security products (Future)
   * Conditional Access Rules and Usage - dig deep in to CA, see what rules are used, not used, will never be used and more